Equation-of-state-informed pulse profile modeling: Results

-Relative to the EOS-agnostic approach, the maximum likelihood and evidence from the CS-informed prior runs are approximately $+38.8$ and $+39.5$ units higher, respectively, while those from the PP-informed prior runs are approximately $+37.0$ and $+33.0$ units higher, measured in natural logarithm.
-These differences in evidence correspond to a Bayes factor of $2\ln \text{BF}\approx 79.0$ (CS) and 66.0 (PP), constituting \textit{very strong} evidence in favor of the EOS-informed models, following the interpretation of \citet{Kass1995}.
-Furthermore, the CS-informed run is higher than the PP-informed run by $+1.7$ (maximum likelihood) and $+6.5$ (evidence), yielding $2\ln \text{BF}\approx13.0$ which constitutes \textit{very strong} evidence for the CS-informed model.
+Relative to the EOS-agnostic approach, the maximum likelihood and evidence from the CS-informed prior runs are both approximately $+38.5$ units higher, while those from the PP-informed prior runs are approximately $+38.6$ and $+34.2$ units higher, respectively, measured in natural logarithm.
+These differences in evidence correspond to a Bayes factor of $2\ln \text{BF}\approx 77.0$ (CS) and 68.4 (PP), constituting \textit{very strong} evidence in favor of the EOS-informed models, following the interpretation of \citet{Kass1995}.
+Furthermore, the CS-informed run is higher than the PP-informed run by $+4.3$ (evidence), yielding $2\ln \text{BF}\approx8.7$ which constitutes \textit{strong} evidence for the CS-informed model.

-Regarding computational cost, the EOS-agnostic prior run required approximately 783k core hours, compared to 87k and 80k core hours for the runs using the CS-informed and PP-informed priors, respectively.
+Regarding computational cost, the EOS-agnostic prior run required approximately 783k core hours, compared to 33k and 25k core hours for the runs using the CS-informed and PP-informed priors, respectively.
 Note that these runs are done with different sampler settings, which makes comparing the computational time difficult.

-\subsection{EOS Inference}
+\subsection{EOS inference}

 We now examine the influence of using the EOS-informed PPM results, compared to the EOS-agnostic PPM results, for PSR J0740+6620 and PSR J0437-4715, as presented in Sec.~\ref{subsec:ppm results}, on the subsequent EOS inference for the PP and CS models.
-For the EOS inference only these PPM results are included and no additional astrophysics constraints, such as those from gravitational wave observations, are used.
+For the EOS inference only these PPM results are included and no additional astrophysics constraints, such as those from gravitational-wave observations, are used.